i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/administration/parameters/centreon-UI.md

 and acknowledgment on chart
 - **Display comment on chart** allows to display comment from service on chart
 - **Timezone** field indicates timezone of your monitoring server.
-- **Centreon Support Email** field indicates the e-mail address of the **Customer’s service support centre** for the i-Vertix platform.
+- **IT Monitoring Support Email** field indicates the e-mail address of the **Customer’s service support centre** for the i-Vertix platform.
 This e-mail address will be displayed at the bottom of the page on the link **i-Vertix Support**